 Each time a data series is collected, the Manager draws up exclusion lists which are updated at least quarterly and on an ad hoc basis in the event of a deterioration in the position.
-There is an exclusion list for each binding element and strategy group, and the Manager applies a similar exclusion/
+There is an exclusion list for each binding element and strategy group, and the Manager applies a similar exclusion/limit threshold for investment.

-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance. restriction threshold for investment.
 The Manager's risk management department is responsible for applying the necessary prevention (ex-ante risk) and control (ex-post risk) mechanisms to effectively enforce the exclusion lists in the investment portfolios of the Manager's strategies.